 This simple almond kernel type scent opens wth a slight citrusy and nutty top note featuring elements of sweet, tart cherry, soft, bittersweet almond, elegant vanilla and strong, sugary marzipan.
 An almond extract middle note soon follows and blends into a spicy, semi-sweet and dry base note that finishes the fragrance.

 The top notes of this scent feature sharp, dry and tangy grapefruit, clean, fresh lime and astringent, uplifting lemon.
 These aspects soon fade into a heart note of floral, sensual jasmine romantic, musky rose and a soft bouquet of fragrant blooms.
-The scent finishes with a base note of woody, sensual and passionate musk.
+The scent finishes with a base note of woody sensual musk.

 Succulent orange and fresh, sharp lime form the top notes of this clean citrusy scent.
 A floral heart note of earthy, herbal geranium, romantic, spicy rose and musty, green cyclamen soon blends into a base note featuring dark, earthy patchouli with spicy nuances that complete the scent.